my favorite digital

 WSPR and WSPRnet

-on WSPR, an experimental weak-signal data mode similar to JT65 that uses digital audio
+using WSPR, a weak-signal data mode similar to JT65 that uses digital audio processing on PC

-processing on PC soundcards to encode and decode narrowband (just 6 Hz!)
-QRP data
+soundcards to encode and decode very narrowband (just 6 Hz!)
+QRP data transmissions.
+Each

-uploads details of transmitters and receivers to a website where the information is listed and
+transmitters and receivers to a website where the information is listed and mapped in near-real

 Here’s a screenshot (with some notes for new WSPR users since the help file is rather basic):